 Forecasted commercial crab biotoxin sampling

-- Crab may be sampled for biotoxins when any of the following occur: crab have already tested with elevated levels of domoic acid, razor clams in the area have tested above the limit for domoic acid, plankton net tows have shown the algae that produces domoic acid is present offshore, northern California or southern Washington is finding elevated levels of domoic acid in their crab or razor clams.
+- Crab may be sampled for domoic acid when any of the following occur: crab have already tested with elevated levels of domoic acid, razor clams in the area have tested above the limit for domoic acid, plankton net tows have shown the algae that produces domoic acid is present offshore, particulate domoic acid has been measured in the marine water, and/or northern California or southern Washington has any of the above.
+Crab sampling in these zones may occur at 2 to 4 week intervals.

-- Biotoxin results may take up to 5 days from the date of harvest.
+- Domoic acid results may take 5 days or longer from the actual date of landing.

 Open: There are no biotoxin restrictions on the commercial harvest of crab from this zone.